IamImji/MeXE402_Midterm_-CatapangJamilDarriusCatapang_GarciaMarkJefferson/README.md

 __2. Logistic Regression on the Mushroom Classification Dataset:__

 The Logistic Regression on the Mushroom dataset performed well, as evidenced by high accuracy, showing that the model effectively distinguishes between __edible__ and __poisonous__ mushrooms.
+The logistic regression model was employed to classify mushrooms as either edible or poisonous based on various features, including cap shape, bruises, odor, and habitat.
+The model achieved an accuracy score of 95.69%, indicating that it correctly identified nearly 96% of the mushrooms in the test set.
+This high accuracy reflects the effectiveness of the selected features in predicting mushroom edibility.

+Among the features, odor and gill color emerged as significant predictors.
+Specific odors and cap colors showed strong correlations with a poisonous classification, highlighting their importance in the model's decision-making process.

+Accuracy score was consistent with the overall accuracy, indicating the model's stability in handling 23 categorical features.
+The low error rates further reinforce the model's reliability, as it effectively utilizes the data to provide trustworthy classifications.